Home Lifestyle Health 7 Step-by-Step Pranayama (Breathing Exercise) For Beginners

 The three-part breath is a complete breathing exercise for the mind and body.
 It allows a great inflow of oxygen in the body which promotes cell function and the natural healing ability of the body.
 One must inhale with the fullest lung capacity to perform this yoga and then exhale slowly. this yoga calms the mind, relaxes the body, and offers long-lasting positive effects on physical and mental health.

-Finally, natural breathing is also recommended under Pranayama Yoga.
+Finally, natural breathing is also recommended under this Yoga.
 Every breath we take influences the Prana and with regular practice, one can control and nurture the prana energy.
 Get started with your pranayama routine today.
 Hope this guide to Pranayama will prove helpful to you.

 Load More By pepnewz